Abdul Basit (footballer)

-Mohammed Abdul Basit (born 10 December 1996) is a Ghanaian professional footballer who currently plays as an attacking midfielder for Al-Sinaa SC.
+Mohammed Abdul Basit is a Ghanaian professional footballer who currently plays as an attacking midfielder for Al-Sinaa SC.
 A versatile offensive player, Abdul Basit can also play as second striker.

 Career

 Abdul Basit has played for several Ghanaian teams as a midfielder.

 In May 2016, he joined Lithuanian A Lyga side Stumbras and became one of his club leaders, being elected in A Lyga Team of the Week 5 times.

 On 31 January 2017 Basit joined Marítimo on loan.

 After just half a season in Lebanon, Basit left Tadamon Sour in December 2019 due to uprise (crisis) in Lebanon.

 In 2022, Basit moved to Vietnam to join V.League 1 team Song Lam Nghe An.

 International career

 Basit featured for Ghana Local Black Stars team at the 2011 African Nations Championship (CHAN) in Sudan.
 Ghana lost 0–1 to Niger in their final Group B match in Wad Madany, Sudan.

 In November 2013, coach Maxwell Konadu invited him to be a part of the Ghana squad for the 2013 WAFU Nations Cup.
 He helped the team to a first-place finish after Ghana beat Senegal by three goals to one.